arctic-hen7/bonnie/README.md

 [![Test](https://github.com/arctic-hen7/bonnie/actions/workflows/ci.yml/badge.svg)](https://github.com/arctic-hen7/bonnie/actions/workflows/ci.yml)
 [![Build and Release](https://github.com/arctic-hen7/bonnie/actions/workflows/cd.yml/badge.svg)](https://github.com/arctic-hen7/bonnie/actions/workflows/cd.yml)

-Bonnie is a command aliasing tool.
+Bonnie is a command aliasing tool with support for custom arguments and environment variables.
 If you have a super-long command that you have to run all the time, Bonnie is for you!
 Just define the command in `bonnie.toml` at the root of your project, and you're good to go!

 ```toml
 [scripts]